Joe Rindone

 Now that you know some of the best kettlebell exercises for every muscle group, you'll want to learn how to properly do them at a gym near you.
 Come learn and workout with us at Inspire Fitness Studio in Arlington!
 We incorporate kettlebell exercises into our small group training sessions, as well as our personal training sessions.
 Contact us today to learn more or schedule a free consultation!

 Joe Rindone, NCPT is a certified personal trainer and the Founder of Inspire Fitness Studio in Arlington, MA.
-Joe's passion for fitness has motivated him to become one Greater Boston's best personal trainers.
+He has earned many fitness and nutrition certifications including a Functional Flexibility certification and CrossFit L1 certification.
+Joe’s passion for fitness has motivated him to become one Greater Boston’s best personal trainers.
 An athlete throughout high school and college, Joe has always enjoyed being active.
 Currently he enjoys road races, working with his boxing coach, kettlebell training and getting out for a round of golf in his spare time.